 • Whiplash injury and neck pain

-The outcome of regular Pilates is a balanced body that is strong and flexible.
+The outcome of a regular Clinical Exercise Class is a balanced body that is strong and flexible.

 Remedial massage is the systematic assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation, pain and injury management.
 It’s performed to create favourable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a patient may be presenting.
 If a patient has suffered a moderate injury resulting in structural pain and/or loss of function, then remediation is required to reduce or eliminate pain and restore that function.
 Remedial massage is designed to balance muscle/soft tissue length, tension, tone which will in turn promote the return to normal joint/capsular/bone position; increase the flow of blood and lymph, particularly in the injured areas, thus removing blockages, damaged cells, scar tissue and adhesions resulting from injury.

 A Podiatrist is a specially trained health profession who deals with the diagnosis, prevention, treatment and rehabilitation of medical conditions of the feet and lower limbs.
 Podiatrists are trained to manage conditions such as bone & joint disorders such as arthritis, soft tissue and muscular conditions, as well as circulatory and neurological diseases.